hetzneronline/community-content/README.md

 Welcome to the Hetzner Community Project.
 This Repository holds the Community Contributed Content.

-More Information will be publicly announced at 13th Match.
+More Information will be publicly announced on March 13th.

 ## Contribution Guide